 Waqas Ahmad - 'Efficient transmission schemes for large-scale MIMO systems', supervised by Haibo Zhang and Yawen Chen.

-Mahdi Arghavani - 'Cross Layer Optimization in Edge Computing', supervised by Haibo Zhang and David Eyers.
+Mahdi Arghavani - 'Efficient congestion control for high throughput and low latency', supervised by Haibo Zhang and David Eyers.

 Ashraful Alam - 'Wireless Sensor Network Security using Access Control Mechanisms and Cryptographic Techniques in Cross-Layer Protocols', supervised by David Eyers and Zhiyi Huang.